dce/sql-join-talk/README.md

 # SQL Joins

-What if we only want posts that **no** comments?
+What if we only want posts that have **no** comments?
 What kind of join should we use?
 What else do we need to do?

 ---

 # SQL Joins

-What if we only want posts that **no** comments?
+What if we only want posts that have **no** comments?
 What kind of join should we use?
 What else do we need to do?

 ```sql
 SELECT posts.*